Royal Welsh Yacht Club

-The Royal Welsh Yacht Club (RWYC) is one of the oldest yacht clubs still operating in the world today, and the one situated in the oldest premises.
+The Royal Welsh Yacht Club (RWYC) (Clwb Iotio Brenhinol Cymru) is a yacht club based in Caernarfon, Gwynedd, Wales.
+It is one of the oldest yacht clubs still operating in the world today, and the one situated in the oldest premises.
 It is the fourteenth Royal Yacht Club in Britain and one of the twelve oldest clubs in the world.